Musfique55/alpha-clash-pro/README.md

 - Tailwind Css
 - Vanilla Js

-# ## If you want to run this in your local computer simply just clone the repository and you can make the changess
+ ## If you want to run this in your local computer simply just clone the repository and you can make the changes.